 Hockey is one of the big four when it comes to North American sports.
 It’s also quickly rising in popularity.
 It has embraced new technology much like other sports.
 You can stream games, find schedules, and follow the sport in all kinds of ways with your smartphone.

-Feedly is a news reader.
+Feedly is a newsreader.
 It also makes for one of the better hockey apps.
 You can follow a variety of sources without downloading their individual apps.
 That should save you a ton of time, space, and sanity.
 It’s also useful for basically any other topic as well as hockey.
 You can conceivably set up your entire news feed in this thing with a little patience.
 Included is support for phones and tablets.
 There is also a web interface for your computer.
 It also integrates with Facebook, Twitter, Evernote, and other places.
 That makes following the news and sharing it even easier.
-There is a subscription, but it’s entirely unnecessary.
+There is a subscription, but it’s entirely unnecessary if you’re only there to follow sports.

 Price: Free / Varies

 The official NHL app is a bit of an obvious choice for hockey apps.
 It features a bunch of stuff and that includes schedules, news, trades, editorials, scores, and more.
 The app also gives you a team-specific feed if you only want to follow one team.
 The app is a little clunky, but there are no major problems.
 Additionally, the NHL app offers a live streaming service for out-of-market games not covered by your basic cable.
-The price fluctuates every year, but it’s usually not more than around $49.99 per year.
+The price fluctuates every year and recently also moved to ESPN+.
+Check out that service for more details.

 Price: Free / $4.99